cdli-gh/cfg-parser/README.md

 - CFG parser for semantic parsing

-	jaworski.cfg CFG grammar, slightly enriched extraction patterns as defined by Jaworski (2008) jaworski.py for parsing plain text
+	`jaworski.cfg` CFG grammar, slightly enriched extraction patterns as defined by Jaworski (2008)

+	`jaworski.py` for parsing plain text, one line at a time.
+Optimised for speed, not accuracy.

-	jaworski4conll.py for parsing with pre-annotations (CDLI-CoNLL: tokenization, morphology, CoNLL-U: dependency syntax)
+	`jaworski4conll.py` for parsing with pre-annotations (CDLI-CoNLL: tokenization, morphology, CoNLL-U/CDLI-CoNLL: dependency syntax).
+	Can process multi-line tokens.
+Implements a preference ranking over possible start symbols by means of iterated parses with different start symbols.
+Relatively slow.

-	Note that current development focuses on jawoski4conll.py is currently maintained.
+	Note that current development focuses on `jaworski4conll.py`.

 - Experimental conversion to UD dependency labels.
 This also provides routines to connect all partial analyses into a single result graph.
-Note that these "repair operations" are relatively slow.
+Note that these "repair operations" are rather slow.

-	jaworski2deps.sh
+	`jaworski2deps.sh`

 - Workflow demonstration on sample data (CoNLL only)

-	demo.sh
+	`demo.sh`

+Note: For high-precision parsing, we recommend jaworski4conll.py.
-Note: The intended application of the parser is to mine gold data to train annotators on.
-It is not optimized for speed, but aims to maximize recall by maintaining a maximum level of precision.
+The primary application of this parser is to mine gold data to train annotators on.
+It is not optimized for speed, but aims to maximize recall while maintaining a maximum level of precision.
 Therefore, the parser is iteratively applied:
 To produce partial parses, it re-iterates over the CFG grammar using different start symbols.
-For production mode, use *only* TRANSACTION as start symbol.
+For production mode, use jaworski.py.

 Acknowledgements
 ==